abinashpanigrahi/ECommerce-SpringBoot-Backend-Project/README.md

 * Customer and Seller authentication & validation with session token having validity of 1 hour for security purposes
 * Seller Features:
-    ** Administrator Role
+    * Administrator Role of the entire application
-    ** Only registered seller with valid session token can add/update/delete products from main database ** Seller can access the details of different customers, orders
+    * Only registered seller with valid session token can add/update/delete products from main database
+    * Seller can access the details of different customers, orders
 * Customer Features:
-    ** Registering themselves with application, and logging in to for valid session token ** Viewing products and adding them to cart and placing orders ** Only logged in user can access his orders, cart and other features.
+    * Registering themselves with application, and logging in to get the valid session token
+    * Viewing different products and adding them to cart and placing orders
+    * Only logged in user can access his orders, cart and other features.

 ## Contributors